 Children these days spend more time on their smartphones or tablets than out on the playgrounds.
 Inadequate or complete lack of physical activities will make it hard for the child hard to shed fat, resulting in obesity.

 Monumental school Work and lackluster social life make some children feel down.
 For a few of them, the only source of happiness will be eating.
 It is not the food that they are addicted to but the calming chemicals released in their brains, providing a refreshing sense of peace.
 As time progresses, this will lead to childhood obesity.

 A few chemical compositions, and numerous medications that use them, might cause obesity.
 If you see your child’s weight changes after following some prescriptions, raise this issue to the physician immediately.

-But there are other instances where parents are helpless.
+But there are other instances where all the parenting tip applied by the parents are helpless.
 For example, even if a parent is particular about their children eat properly, get enough physical activities, and spend enough time with them to help them deal with stress, the child can still become obese by taking some unavoidable medications that they need for other health conditions.
 In this scenario, we can’t really blame the parents.
 So what to do about the obesity of children?

 How to help?

 Fruits and vegetable snacks should be made available, while unhealthy ones must be chucked out.
 Proper diet is the primary step to solve the problem of childhood obesity.

 If your child is obese and unable to sleep properly, make some changes like curtailing sweets and caffeine from dinner.
 Quality mattresses and blankets can be bought to help the child sleep peacefully.

 Being obese out in the real world is incredibly tough.
 Body shaming from friends and strangers is intolerable, leading to the plummeting of self-esteem.
 Supporting the child when these sorts of events occur will help them suffer little stress, thus blocking its contribution to obesity.